Refine your location targeting

 Highlight unique selling points of your business, such as certain products or services that are more likely to interest customers in those areas.
 You can also offer promotions available only to certain areas.

-You find that your online clothing store sells the most red mittens to people in the state of Minnesota.
+You find that your online clothing store sells the most red mittens to people in the county of Lancashire.
 To attract customers in Minnesota, you create an ad targeted to Minnesota customers that promotes your red mittens.

 Use location-specific landing pages